Azure/cortana-intelligence-shipping-and-distribution-forecasting/Technical Deployment Guide/Technical-Solution-Guide.md

 A "solution" refers to an assembly of Azure resources, such as predictive services, cloud storage an so on, that consitute an application.
 The _Deploy_ button on this page runs a service that automates the set of steps to create a runnable copy of this application in your Azure subscription.
 If you don't already have a subscription, then you need to sign up for one on [Azure](https://azure.microsoft.com/) first.

 In addition if you are a System Integrator and ISV, you will be able to customize this solution to build derivative applications on Azure for your clients' specific needs.
-You can find the entire sources for this "Cortana Intelligence Quick Start" (CIQS) Installer on TODO [this Github repository]().
+You can find the entire sources for this "Cortana Intelligence Quick Start" (CIQS) Installer on [this Github repository](https://github.com/Azure/cortana-intelligence-shipping-and-distribution-forecasting) under Deployment.

 ### The fundamentals of hierarchical forecasting